(All fields required)

 Ratcliff MB, Blount RL, Mee LL.
 The relationship between adolescent renal transplant recipients' perceived adversity, coping, and medical adherence.
 J Clin Psychol Med Settings.
 2010 Jun;17(2):116-24.

 Simons LE, Blount RL, Campbell R, Hubbard A, Goodwin B, Devine K, Benoit Ratcliff M. Decreases in anxiety associated with participation in a pediatric heart camp.
 Cardiology of the Young.
 2007 17,631-637.

-Meg H. Zeller, PhD Clinical Psychologist, Behavioral Medicine
+Meg H. Zeller, PhD Fellowship Director, Behavioral Medicine and Clinical Psychology

 Professor, UC Department of Pediatrics